flenniken/statictea/docs/unicodes.md

 * [parseHexUnicodeToString](#parsehexunicodetostring) &mdash; Return a one character string given a 4 or 8 character unicode escape string.
 * [stringToCodePoints](#stringtocodepoints) &mdash; Return the string as a list of code points.
 * [slice](#slice) &mdash; Extract a substring from a string by its Unicode character position (not byte index).
+* [visibleControl](#visiblecontrol) &mdash; Return a new string with the tab and line endings and other control characters visible.

 # cmpString